 Sify Technologies (Singapore) Pte.
-Ltd, Sify Technologies North America Corporation and Sify Data and Managed Services Limited are our wholly owned subsidiaries.
+Ltd, Sify Technologies North America Corporation, Sify Data and Managed Services Limited and Sify Infinit Spaces Limited are our wholly owned subsidiaries.

-The address of our principal executive office is Tidel Park, 2nd Floor, 4, Rajiv Gandhi Salai, Taramani, Chennai 600 113 India, and our telephone number is 91-44-2254-0770.
+The address of our principal executive office is TIDEL Park, 2nd Floor, 4, Rajiv Gandhi Salai, Taramani, Chennai 600 113 India, and our telephone number is 91-44-2254-0770.
 Our agent for Investors Relations in the United States is Grayling Global, 101 Avenue of the Americas, 14th Floor, NY 10013, United States, phone +1-646-284-9400.
-Our website address is www.corporate.sify.com and the information contained in our website does not constitute a part of this Annual Report.
+Our website address is www.sifytechnologies.com and the information contained in our website does not constitute a part of this Annual Report.